 There are plenty of reasons to skip macOS software updates on day one.
 For one, macOS updates can wreak havoc on your device’s performance.

-If you’re feeling leery, dig into early feedback from early adopters.
+If you’re feeling leery, dig into feedback from Mac users who download macOS Big Sur 11.5 right away.
 If you’re still undecided, think about waiting.

 In addition to those patches, macOS Big Sur comes with additional security and privacy upgrades including improvements to the App Store and Safari.